AgilionApps/remix/README.md

 Save or create a new file in the lib directory.
 Thats it!

+## About

+Co-authored by the Agilion team during a Brown Bag Beers learning session as an exploration into Elixir, OTP, and recursion.

 ## License

 Remix source code is released under the Apache 2 License.
 Check LICENSE file for more information.